anton-syrovatka/cosuno-case-study/README.md

 - `make install`
 - `make build-client`
-- `make backend` starts server on port 3001
+- `make server` starts server on port 3001
 - go to `localhost:3001`

 ## How to run client in dev mode